 22. CLOTHING SELECTION AND CONSTRUCTION.
 Second semester.

-The selection of individual wardrobes; social, economic and hygienic factors.

-The recitations and one three-hour laboraof clothing; care and repair of clothing.
-Two recitations and one three-hour labora-
+3 credits.
+The selection of individual wardrobes; social, economic and hygienic factors of clothing; care and repair of clothing.
+Two recitations and one three-hour laboratory.

 41. ELEMENTARY FOODS AND NUTRITION.
 Evening session.
 3 credits.